-Dean Wronowski: “Whether you hate it or love it, you have to go with it, because if you don’t go with it, you will be left behind without an understanding of it.
-Even though people are saying that they will be out of work because of all this new technology, you have to remember that all this new technology will also create jobs.
-That’s why you should just go with the flow, try and get into it, learn about it, get involved in it, so that it becomes less of a scary concept.
+Dean Wronowski: “Whether you hate it or love it, you have to go with it.
+Because, if you don’t go with it, you will be left behind without an understanding.
+Even though people say that they will be out of work because of all this new technology, you must remember that this new technology will also create jobs.
+That’s why you should just go with the flow.
+Try and get into it.
+Learn about it.
+Get involved in it, so that it becomes less of a scary concept.

-“I would probably say that, whether you like it or not, it will be involved in your life…if it isn’t already!
-It’s like when you go on Facebook, an action most of us make every day, there are thousands and thousands of machine learning algorithms running all-day-long on there.
+“Whether you like it or not, it will be involved in your life.
+If it isn’t already!
+It’s like using Facebook, an action most of us make every day.
+There are thousands and thousands of machine learning algorithms running all-day-long on there.
 You probably don’t realise it, but they are continuous.

 But what’s so interesting about Kevin’s kitchen or Susan’s conservatory?

 “Memories.
-If you have moved to a new house, for example, or just want to return to a place in time, rather than just looking at static pictures, you can generate the whole room in 3D simply by putting on some of those ocular augmented 3D glasses.
-Once you put them on you are in a 3D space, and it will feel like you are back in the place you want to be.
-You can walk around the room, and even feel like you are walking through to other rooms.
+If you have moved to a new house, or just want to return to a place in time, you can generate the whole room in 3D.
+You can do this by simply putting on some ocular augmented 3D glasses.
+Once you put them on you are in a 3D space.
+It will feel like you are back in the place you want to be.
+You can walk around the room.
+Even feel like you are walking through other rooms.
 Every so often, if Facebook discovers that a certain static picture was taken it will update the 3D space to mirror the information in that image.
-So, you can look back on memories in the past as if they are right there.
+You can look back on memories in the past as if they are right there.

 “But it gets more interesting.
-Let’s say one person here in our little town of Bude has their room regenerated, and they have a cousin in America who also has their room regenerated, you can basically knock on the door of each other’s augmented reality space and go into each other’s rooms and actually see 3D objects.
+Let’s say one person here in our little town of Bude has their room regenerated.
+And they have a cousin in America who also has their room regenerated.
+You can basically knock on the door of each other’s augmented reality space and go into each other’s rooms and see 3D objects.